fultonm/yew/website/src/pages/tutorial.md

 trunk serve
 ```

-Trunk will helpfully rebuild your application if you modify any source files.
+Trunk will watch the project directory and helpfully rebuild your application if you modify any source files.

 ### Congratulations